Today there was a virtual presentation of what are currently the Slovenian air capabilities and NATO Air Policing in Slovenian Air Space.

 The presentation, held online due to Covid issues, was organized and moderated by NATO International Staff and involved several pilots and commanders of the 15th Slovenian Wing, with the participation of pilots protagonists of the air defense, from Hungary with the Saab Gripen and from Italy with Eurofighter Typhoon.

-The interesting presentation was articulated in several points, giving ample space to the questions of the journalists present and adding a walkaround of Pilatus PC-9 and Ab412, two of the aircraft in use by armed force
+The interesting presentation was articulated in several points, giving ample space to the questions of the journalists present and adding a walk-around of Pilatus PC-9 and B412, two of the aircraft in use by Slovenian Armed Forces

 NATO Air Policing is a peacetime collective defence mission, which is at the very heart of NATO’s founding treaty.
 It ensures the integrity of Allies’ airspace and protects Alliance nations by maintaining continuous a 24/7 Air Policing within Supreme Allied Commander Europe’s (SACEUR’s) area of responsibility.